oromis74/AstroTest/README.md

-# u-selenium
+# QA framework AstroTest

-Personal wrapper selenium
+QA framework by Java for light start testing web-app with selenium and RESTAssured